 Nutrition and Benefits

-Shrimp paste is fairly salty, so if you are on a reduced-sodium diet or pregnant, shrimp paste is not recommended; one tablespoon typically contains about 340 mg sodium.
+Shrimp paste is very salty, so if you are on a reduced-sodium diet or pregnant, shrimp paste is not recommended; 100 grams contains 6,000mg of sodium.

 Many Thai recipes can be made either by omitting it or by using one of the substitutions suggested, and they turn out just as well.